unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 The previous sections focus largely on the process of implementing an Aperture Tiles application using server-side tile rendering (where the Server renders the tiles as image files and passes them to the Client).
 The process of implementing an application using client-side tile rendering (where the Server passes the tiles as JSON data to the Client, which then renders them directly) requires custom code.

 A sample application using this method is available in the Aperture Tiles source code at */tile-examples/twitter-topics/twitter-topics-client/*.
-The Twitter Topics application uses client-side rendering to draw the top 5 words occurring in each tile.
-As multiple renderers are attached to this client-side layer, a carousel interface is activated to allow the user to switch between them.
-The custom renderers for this application are available in */src/main/webapp/js/***app.js**.
+The Twitter Topics application uses client-side rendering to draw the top 10 words occurring in each tile.
+As multiple renderers are attached to this client-side layer.
+The custom renderers for this application are available in */tile-client/src/js/layer/renderer/*.

 For example, lines 39-48 parse layers into an object keyed by layer ID and parse the metadata JSON strings into their respective runtime objects.
+This is used to ensure support for legacy layer metadata.

 ```javascript
 layers = tiles.LayerUtil.parse( layers.layers );